JLP Protocol Specification

 Message header (8 bytes)

 Every JLP message starts with this fixed 8-byte header.
-The flags byte carries the negotiated protocol version (the layout itself is unchanged across v1/v2/v3 so a v1 receiver can at least read the type+length and emit a clean MSG_ERROR rather than crash).
+The flags byte carries the protocol version (the layout itself is unchanged across v1/v2/v3/v4 so any receiver can at least read the type+length and respond cleanly rather than crash).

 +--------+--------+--------+--------+--------+--------+--------+--------+